BiocottonHub/zpliuCode/transcriptSV/README.md

 + [`muscle` (Multiple sequence alignment)](http://www.drive5.com/)

 > :warning:	note: In the script `muscle.py`，will to call `muscle` module. what's more I have set the path be `~/software/muscle3.8.31_i86linux64`，so if  you must set the path to `muscle` to guarante script work.

+What's more the SVs identified by scripts be satisfy with at least **20bp** sequences in flank

 #### 2.Usage: